 The Council for Culture is made up of eight members.
 They all come from the cultural sector, media and the sciences.
 The members are selected on the basis of their broad expertise in the field of cultural policy.
 They are elected every four years, at the recommendation of an independent nominations committee.

-The Secretariat is the official support for the Council and the committees.
-At the head of the Secretariat is the general secretary.
+The Bureau is the official support for the Council and the committees.
+At the head of the Bureau is the director.